ypaulsussman/learning-log/src/pages/index.md

 And yet.

-And yet, for all that, this blog **needs** to be (_at least hypothetically!_) visible to others, to force me to continue thinking about it, and contributing to it, and refining it.
+For all that, this blog **needs** to be (_at least hypothetically!_) visible to others, to force me to continue thinking about it, and contributing to it, and refining it.

-So, while the intent is not actually to help you, dear reader, or anyone else - it's purely selfish, to spur my own extracurricular, professional, personal development - I do need you to exist, if only as a possibility.
+So, while the intent here is purely selfish - a spur for my own extracurricular, professional, personal development - I do need you to exist, if only as a possibility.

 A stick to the carrot of \${writing and coding for fun}.

 A friendly threat, from a well-meaning neighbor.

-Thanks for stopping by. :)
+Thank you, for for stopping by. :)

 ## OK, sure, cool, whatever.
 What’s next?